-I’m sure you have heard by now that Virginia enacted new laws in 2020 directly targeting the use of cell phones while driving.
-Here’s what you need to know about Virginia Code Section 46.2-818.2 Use of handheld personal communications devices in certain motor vehicles.
+I’m sure you have heard by now that Virginia enacted a new driving law in 2020 directly targeting the use of cell phones while driving.
+Here’s what you need to know about the no cell phone law in Virginia; legally referred to as Virginia Code Section 46.2-818.2 Use of handheld personal communications devices in certain motor vehicles.

 What is the new Virginia cell phone use driving law?

 “It is unlawful for any person, while driving a moving motor vehicle on the highways in [Virginia], to hold a handheld personal communication device.”

 This legal language is broader than you might expect.
 Not only does the law prohibit you from texting or writing emails, but it prohibits you from even having your phone in your hand; this law requires the driver to be completely hands free.
 According to the new driving law, you can’t hold the phone up to your ear and talk, you can’t hold a phone while using Google directions, and you can’t even have your phone on speaker in your hand and talk.
 All of these actions that involve holding a cell phone are now illegal in Virginia.

 When does the hands free cell phone driving law go into effect?

 The new law went into effect on January 1, 2021.
 Put down the phone to avoid the consequences and for the safety of yourself and others.

 What are the consequences of a violation of the hands free driving law?

 Violation of this law constitutes a traffic infraction, much like a speeding ticket.
 For a first offense, violation is punishable by a $125 fine.
 For each offense thereafter, by a fine of $250.
 The fine is automatically $250 if you are caught holding a phone in a work zone.